rocky-pc/rocky-pc/README.md

 ## Hi there 👋

-I am Jegathesh, a passionate **Technical Writer and Web developer**.
+I am Jegathesh, a passionate **Software developer | React Specialist **.
 I have a background in **Information Technology**.
 Currently, I am exploring **React.js** and sharpening my skills for a career in the IT industry.

 📌 **Looking for opportunities** in **Technical Writing, Software Development, and Content Creation**.